-Two formulas at this restaurant in a gracious old maison de maître in a rather surprising location in Mulhouse’s southern, supermarket wastelands of Illzach (it’s close to Carrefour): a smart resto that serves lunch at midday (the plat du jour is a steal) and a tapas bar called La Bistronomie for the evening.
-They are also wine merchants – get yourself on their mailing list for info on bi-annual tastings, when producers from all over Europe come to present their wines.
+Two formulas at this restaurant in a gracious old maison de maître in a rather surprising location in Mulhouse’s southern, supermarket wastelands of Illzach (it’s close to Carrefour): a smart resto that serves lunch at midday (the plat du jour is a steal) and a great tapas bar called La Bistronomie for the evening (just awarded a Bib Gourmand for their stylish food at competitive prices).
+They’re also wine merchants – get yourself on their mailing list for info on bi-annual tastings, when producers from all over Europe come to present their wines.

 Restaurant de la Gare, 2 rue de Soppe, Guewenheim, Tel.
 03 89 82 51 29